Lightning-Universe/lightning-flash/docs/source/reference/object_detection.rst

 Flash automatically applies some default image / mask transformations and augmentations, but you may wish to customize these for your own use case.
 The base :class:`~flash.core.data.io.input_transform.InputTransform` defines 7 hooks for different stages in the data loading pipeline.
-For object-detection tasks, you can leverage the transformations from `Albumentations <https://github.com/albumentations-team/albumentations>`__ with the :class:`~flash.core.integrations.icevision.transforms.IceVisionTransformAdapter`.
+For object-detection tasks, you can leverage the transformations from `Albumentations <https://github.com/albumentations-team/albumentations>`__ with the :class:`~flash.core.integrations.icevision.transforms.IceVisionTransformAdapter`, creating a subclass of :class:`~flash.core.data.io.input_transform.InputTransform`

 .. code-block:: python